gebn/Crackle/README.md

 ## Licence

 Crackle is released under the MIT Licence.
-For more information, see the [Wikipedia article](http://en.wikipedia.org/wiki/MIT_License).
+For more information about how this allows you to use the library, see the [Wikipedia article](http://en.wikipedia.org/wiki/MIT_License).